 - Do not go overboard with accessories; make him wear comfortable accessories.

-- If your baby is getting irritated because of a certain piece of jewellery, take it off.
+- If your baby gets irritated because of a certain piece of jewellery, take it off.

-- Do not paint your baby’s skin as it may cause harm to your baby’s sensitive skin.
+- Do not paint your baby’s skin as it may cause harm.

 These were some basic things that you need to remember to dress up your baby as ‘Lord Krishna’.
 Festivals are a great time to dress up your kids.
 All you have to keep in mind is that your baby should feel happy and comfortable.
 There is no point in putting in so much effort and energy if your baby gets irritated.
 The idea is to have fun with your baby and enjoy the festive fervour, therefore keep it simple and hassle-free for your baby.